 Riverwood are open

-The Riverwood trail network remains largely open to the public, and the park remains open daily from 7:00 a.m. to 11:00 p.m.
-You can access the park by walking in, but vehicles are not permitted.
+The Riverwood trail network is open to the public, and the park remains open daily from 7:00 a.m. to 11:00 p.m.
+You can access the park by walking in, or by parking in one of our lots.
+Parking is always free.
 Dogs are welcome but must be leashed at all times.
 Please clean up after your pet.

 Some areas are off limits

-The Sensory Path, which includes a number of tactile elements, is closed due to the increased possibility of contamination, and the Culham Trail is closed due to damage from recent flooding.
-We’re working with the City of Mississauga to coordinate repairs to the latter.
-Sorry for the inconvenience.
+The Sensory Path, which includes a number of tactile elements, is closed due to the increased possibility of contamination.

 The Visual Arts Mississauga at Riverwood building is closed, and that includes the washrooms

-Our friends at Visual Arts Mississauga (VAM) have cancelled their events for the remainder of March, and the VAM building is closed until further notice.
+Our friends at Visual Arts Mississauga (VAM) have cancelled their events indefinitely, and the VAM building is closed until further notice.
 The washrooms adjacent to their offices are also closed.
-The March Members’ Show and Sale has been postponed until June.
-VAM hopes to start their spring term on Monday, April 13.
 For updates, head over to VAM’s website, or email them.

 Groups of more than five are prohibited